-Provides theoretical foundation for public health nursing practice.
-Explores the reciprocal relationship between environmental dimensions and public health.
-Emphasizes the nurse's role in the delivery of public health nursing care as well as community-based nursing care.
-Prerequisites: All 3300-level nursing courses or admission to RN-BSN/MSN clinical nursing sequence.
-Co-requisite: NSG 4406.
+Provides a theoretical and empirical foundation for public health nursing practice.
+Explores the environmental, global, cultural, political and financial dimensions of public health.
+Emphasizes the nurse's role in the delivery of public health nursing care in health promotion and clinical prevention health for individuals, families, communities and populations.
+Prerequisites: NSG 3332/3333, 4413/414, 4419 or admission to the RN-BSN/MSN Clinical nursing sequence.
+Corequisite: NSG 4406.